rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 The code that calls this code will then владение getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
-It’s up to the calling code to decide what to do with those values.
+It’s up to the calling code to decide what to do with those значения.
 If the calling code gets an `Err` value, it could call `panic!` and crash the program, use a default username, or look up the username from somewhere other than a file, for example.
 We don’t have enough information on what the calling code is actually